Schitt's Creek, Watchmen and Zendaya win at Emmy Awards 2020

 The 72nd Emmy Awards were held last night to honour the finest shows on television, with Watchmen, Succession and Schitt's Creek among the top winners.

-Broadcast by HBO and written by The Leftovers’ Damon Lindelof, Watchmen is set in the state of Oklahoma, where police officers are forced to wear vigilante-style masks to protect their identity.
+Broadcast by HBO and written by The Leftovers' Damon Lindleof, Watchmen is set in the state of Oklahoma, where police officers are forced to wear vigilante-style masks to protect their identity.

 Schitt's Creek came next with nine wins including Outstanding Comedy Series, with Daniel Levy, Eugene Levy, Catherine O'Hara and Annie Murphy each taking home an award for their performances.

-The hit sitcom came to an end with its recent sixth season, which concluded the story of the formerly wealthy Rose family, who are forced to rebuild their lives in a small town after going bankrupt.
+The hit sitcom came to an end with its recent seventh season, which concluded the story of the formerly wealthy Rose family, who are forced to to rebuild their lives in a small town after going bankrupt.

-Jeremy Strong won an Emmy for his lead role in Jesse Armstrong’s satirical drama, which follows the inner workings of a powerful media family.
+Jeremy Strong won an Emmy for his lead role in Jessie Armstrong's satirical drama, which follows the inner workings of a powerful media family.

 Newbie streaming service Apple TV+ was only able to bag one award for the night, that being Best Supporting Actor Billy Crudup for The Morning Show.

-Meanwhile, director Maria Schrader won for helming Netflix’s Unorthodox, and the streaming service also cleaned up in the reality categories with the likes of Queer Eye and Cheer.
+Meanwhile, director Maria Schrader won for helming Netflix's Unorthodox, and the streaming service also cleaned up in the reality categorise with the likes of Queer Eye and Cheer.

 Due to the continuing coronavirus pandemic, the awards were handed out virtually at this year's Emmys, with several winners speeches voicing support for the Black Lives Matter movement.